 Adults 65 to 79 years of age.

 Proof of age is required to purchase and use senior fares.
-If you are a young-looking senior, you can purchase a photo ID for $5.65 at the HSR Customer Service Centre.
+If you are a young-looking senior, you can purchase a photo ID at the HSR Customer Service Centre.

 Senior Driver Renewal Program